Clicky

 Then imagine the thing you’re trying to hold on to doesn’t really exist.

-Envision yourself letting go… and floating.
+Envision yourself letting go

 (Note: Angel and I guide readers through this process in the Letting Go chapter of “1,000 Little Things Happy, Successful People Do Differently”.)